-- (a) (1) Employees shall be paid bi-weekly on every second Friday, or, when a paid holiday falls on a pay day, the immediate preceding banking day. - (2) Except when an employee is terminating their services or being terminated, if an employee's pay cheque or direct deposit is for an amount in excess of their entitlement, they shall nevertheless receive the pay, and the adjustments will be made on a subsequent pay day.
-The employee will not be expected to suffer a delay in receiving pay while adjustments are being made. - (3) If the employee's pay cheque or direct deposit is not available on the pay day, the Employer shall arrange for the employee to be provided, on the same day, with a pay advance in the amount required to make up the employee's full entitlement to their basic pay. - (4) If the employee's pay cheque or direct deposit is short of basic pay, the Employer shall, upon the employee's request, arrange for the employee to be provided with an advance in the amount required to make up the employee's full entitlement to their basic pay.
-Such advance shall be provided not later than eight days after the pay period in which the basic pay was due. - (b) Employees working shifts shall receive pay cheques in accordance with the following: - (1) day shift on the pay day
+(a) (1) Employees shall be paid bi-weekly every second Friday.

+(2) Except when an employee is terminating their services or being terminated, if an employee's pay cheque or direct deposit is for an amount in excess of their entitlement, they shall nevertheless receive the pay, and the adjustments will be made on a subsequent pay day.
+The employee will not be expected to suffer a delay in receiving pay while adjustments are being made.

+(3) If the employee's pay cheque or direct deposit is not available on the pay day, the Employer shall arrange for the employee to be provided, on the same day, with a pay advance in the amount required to make up the employee's full entitlement to their basic pay.

+(4) If the employee's pay cheque or direct deposit is short of basic pay, the Employer shall, upon the employee's request, arrange for the employee to be provided with an advance in the amount required to make up the employee's full entitlement to their basic pay.
+Such advance shall be provided not later than eight days after the pay period in which the basic pay was due.

-- (2) afternoon shift coming off the shift prior to the pay day - (3) night shift coming off the shift the morning of the pay day - (c) When a pay day falls on an employee's rest day, the Employer agrees to issue the employee's pay cheques on the last shift worked prior to the pay day, provided the cheque is available.
-No employee shall deposit or cash such cheque prior to the pay day. - (d) The Employer shall provide for the direct deposit (electronic funds transfer) of the employee's pay in a participating financial institution of the employee's choice on or before the appropriate pay day.
-Employee participation shall be compulsory except as follows: - (1) where access to a financial institution with capability of accepting direct deposit is not available; or - (2) where an employee who, at November 25, 1997, had previously opted to receive their pay by cheque. - (e) Auxiliary employees shall receive their pay cheque no later than the pay day at the end of the bi-weekly pay period immediately following the bi-weekly pay period in which the pay was earned. - (f) All premiums and allowances payable shall be paid no later than the pay day at the end of the second bi-weekly pay period after the pay period in which the premium was earned. - (g) A comprehensive statement detailing all payments, allowances and deductions shall be provided for each pay period.
+(b) The Employer shall provide for the direct deposit (electronic funds transfer) of the employee's pay in a participating financial institution of the employee's choice on or before the appropriate pay day.
+Employee participation shall be compulsory.

+(c) Auxiliary employees shall receive their pay cheque or direct deposit no later than the pay day at the end of the bi-weekly pay period immediately following the bi-weekly pay period in which the pay was earned.

+(d) All premiums and allowances payable shall be paid no later than the pay day at the end of the second bi-weekly pay period after the pay period in which the premium was earned.

+(e) A comprehensive statement detailing all payments, premiums, allowances and deductions shall be provided for each pay period.